brochington/Akkad/README.md

 Akkad
 ========

-Akkad is React Webgl target the uses the Babylon.js library.
+Akkad is a React Webgl target that uses the Babylon.js library.
 Its aim is to allow any developer familiar with React the ability to create 3D scenes and games.

 ### Features

 - Full power of React meets WebGL and Babylon
+- Embedded interactive "Scene" directly in your React based site.
 - Uses a redux-like state cycle
 - Defined method of extention via Entities and Systems.

 ### Supports
-- imported Meshes
+- Imported Meshes
 - Materials with Textures
 - Muliple forms of camera and light sources
 - Basic Animations
 - Gravity
 - Collisions
+- Particles
 - Basic triggers like onClick
 - Lot's more to come!